Become an Umpire

 How will scheduling work for umpires?

 Umpire Safety - What considerations should I take into account?
 Umpiring can be a dangerous activity.
-Paid umpires assume the risk associated with the activity and are encouraged to purchase their own insurance.
+Paid (contractor) umpires assume the risk associated with the activity and are encouraged to purchase their own insurance.
 Recommendations and options can be provided.
-Volunteer umpires are covered under the Laramie Youth Baseball insurance.
+Volunteer umpires are covered under the Laramie Youth Baseball insurance as a Little League volunteer.

 What other requirements should I be aware of?
 All umpires, regardless of in a paid position or volunteer position are required to perform a background check and complete the requirements of Little League “Child Protection Program” requirements.